NCACPA is here to help.

 - Disaster Tax Relief policy positions and advocacy efforts on the AICPA website, including 2015 brochure, Tax Relief for Natural Disaster Victims

-Help after Harvey: How the CPA Community Can Assist
+Help after Florence: How the CPA Community Can Assist

 Use this resource to create a volunteer event or sign up for an event that supports hurricane relief in your area.